 I will be taking a month off while I transition to a new phase of my life – retirement!
-The Lord opened the door for me retire 11 months before I had planned and fulfill my dream of attending Spanish language school with the goal of becoming fluent in Spanish.
-During my retirement years, I hope to be able to teach the Bible in Spanish and/or English to women and children and to assist with the Spanish side of the free Bible studies on my church’s web site where we receive 5000 hits daily.
+The Lord opened the door for me to retire eleven months before I had planned and fulfill my dream of attending Spanish language school with the goal of becoming fluent in Spanish.
+During my retirement years, I hope to be able to teach the Bible in Spanish and/or English to women and children and to assist with the Spanish side of the free Bible studies on my church’s website where we receive 5000 hits daily.

 The Lord has blessed and challenged me with these verses in the past couple years as I asked Him what He would have me to do during my retirement years.